Artin-khodayari/DamEdit/README.md

 ## 🧑‍💻 About the Developer

-This project is made by [Artin khodayari](https://github.com/Artin-khodayari).
+This project is made by [Artin Khodayari](https://github.com/Artin-khodayari).
 You can contact me and report bugs via [Gmail](mailto:ArtinKhodayari2010@gmail.com).

 ---

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://githu.com/Artin-khodayari/DamEdit/LICENSE).